Seelengrab/Supposition.jl/docs/src/Examples/stateful.md

 nothing # hide
 ```

-This pattern is very extensible, and a good candidate for the next UX overhaul.
+This pattern is very extensible, and a good candidate for the next UX overhaul (getting a reported failure for the target we actually want to find is quite bad UX).
 Nevertheless, it already works right now!

 ## Balancing a heap